leaningtech/labs/src/content/docs/cheerpj2/index.md

 ## Demos

-Several demos of CheerpJ can be found at <https://leaningtech.com/demo/?cheerpjfilter>.
+Several demos of CheerpJ can be found [here](https://leaningtech.com/demo/?cheerpjfilter).

 ## Bugs and Questions